maxspevack/fishwrap/docs/index.md

 **Fishwrap is the "Anti-Feed."**

 It is a "Glass-Box" briefing engine designed for the **Diamond Age** of information.
-It is built on three radical ideas:
+It is built on radical ideas:

 ### 1. Finiteness is a Status Symbol
 In a world of cheap, infinite content, the ultimate luxury is **an ending**.